itsme® eSign Service – Qualified Electronic Signatures (QES)

 The signing steps remain identical:

-2. confirm personal details (email, name, capacity)
+- Confirm personal details (email, name, capacity)

-3. confirm that the document has been fully read
+- Confirm that the document has been fully read

-4. receive a notification in the itsme® app
+- Receive a notification in the itsme® app

-5. confirm with the personal PIN code (possibly preceded by approval to create the X.509 certificate)
+- Confirm with the personal PIN code (possibly preceded by approval to create the X.509 certificate)

-6. apply a Qualified Electronic Signature to the PDF document
+- Apply a Qualified Electronic Signature to the PDF document

-How to verify who signed a PDF using the Itsme eSign service?
+How to verify who signed a PDF using the itsme® eSign service?

 Follow these steps:

-1. Open the signed OKSign document in Acrobat Reader and click the signature on the last page
+- Open the signed OKSign document in Acrobat Reader and click the signature on the last page

-3. Click Show Signer's Certificate
+- Click Show Signer's Certificate

-4. Click Details and then Subject to view the signer’s information (name, national registry number)
+- Click Details and then Subject to view the signer’s information (name, national registry number)

-Note that the first screenshot shows Signed and all signatures are valid, and the second shows The document has not been modified since this signature was applied.
+The first screenshot shows Signed and all signatures are valid, and the second shows The document has not been modified since this signature was applied.
+This confirms that the signature is legally valid and that the document has not been altered after signing.

 The signature also includes an embedded timestamp, providing a legally reliable signing date.